 Discussion

 Our results show that any dairy breeding programme can implement genomic selection without extra costs by optimizing the investment into phenotyping and genotyping.
 The estimation of breeding values requires continuous investment in data collection.
-While breeding programmes have established funding for phenotyping, the funding for genotyping is not well established in all programmes.
+While breeding programmes have established funding for phenotyping, the funding for genotyping is not well established in all of them.
 We show that by reallocating a part of phenotyping resources into genotyping conventional breeding programmes can implement genomic selection and substantially increase genetic gain regardless of the amount and cost of genotyping, and availability of initial training population.
-Genetic gain in genomic scenarios increases with increasing genotyping resources.
-Although this reduces the number of phenotype records per animal, it increases the accuracy for young non-phenotyped candidates.
+Increasing the investment into genotyping increases genetic gain and accuracy for young non-phenotyped candidates, despite reduced number of phenotype records per animal.
 These results raise four discussion points: 1) how optimizing the investment in phenotyping and genotyping affects genetic gain; 2) how optimizing the investment in phenotyping and genotyping affects accuracy; 3) implications for breeding programmes; and 4) limitations of the study.
 In the following we first discuss the results under equal price of phenotyping and genotyping, and initial training population available.
 We then discuss changes at different prices and no initial training population.

 Genetic gain